Frequently Asked Questions

 What’s the best place for my child to receive therapy?

-As a speech therapist in private practice, I feel so privileged that I am able to see clients in many different settings.
-I have delivered therapy services in client’s homes, schools, daycare centers and in my own office.
+As a speech therapist in private practice, Miss Emily feels so lucky to be able to see clients in many different settings.
+She has delivered therapy services in client’s homes, schools, daycare centers, grocery stores, swimming pools, parks, trampoline parks and in her own office.
 Each setting has some advantages and disadvantages.
-As a therapist and parent, I’d like to share some thoughts with other parents who are considering the pros and cons of the various therapy settings for their child.
+As a therapist and parent, Miss Emily would like to share some thoughts with other parents who are considering the pros and cons of the various therapy settings for their child.

 So, therapy at home or in my office?
 There’s no black or white answer here.
 There are many variables to consider when deciding whether your child should receive his/her therapy services in your home or in my office.
-I strongly encourage we chat about your specific situation to determine what is the best fit for your family.
+Miss Emily is happy to chat with your about your specific situation to determine what the best fit for your family might be.

 - Focus: Depending on your child’s age and personality, some children are more focused outside their home and thrive from the structure of therapy in the office setting.
 It is harder for a child to "escape" to his/her room or to the kitchen when in the therapist's office.
 On the other hand, some children initially may be distracted by the office setting or may open up more in the comfort of their own homes.
 Siblings present at home also can become a distraction, depending on their age and interests.
-If siblings are present, I sometimes try to involve them in a session to help prevent them from distracting the client, but the feasibility of this depends on many factors.
+If siblings are present, Miss Emily may sometimes try to involve them in a session to help prevent them from distracting the client and/or to encourage the client to participate/stay motivated, but the feasibility of this depends on many factors.
+Sometimes, it's better for siblings to be out of sight.

-- Convenience and Carryover: Certainly, it can be more convenient for your child to receive speech services in your home.
-You don't have to worry about the logistics involved in driving to the therapist's office.
+- Convenience and Carryover: Certainly, it can be more convenient for you and your child to receive speech services in your home as you don't have to worry about the logistics involved in driving to the therapist's office.
 Furthermore, it tends to be easier to carry over skills learned in an everyday natural environment.
 It's also easier for most parents to participate in therapy sessions at their home.
 Many young children are comforted by a parent's presence, which also enables the parent to learn how to reinforce the lessons with their child when the therapist is gone.
 If parents do not want to participate because their child is older, they have other things to do, need to watch other children in the home or believe they may become a distraction to the child, they still can be within earshot of the room.
-At my office, the parent is either in the therapy room or a nearby waiting area.
-It's unlikely that the parent will be able to hear through the door.
-However, a parent can still be called in for some or part of the session.
+At the office, the parent is welcome to wait in a nearby waiting area or drop off.

-- Materials for Therapy: When you come to my office, I should have all the materials needed for that day's session at my fingertips.
-When I come to your home, I will bring whatever I anticipate needing for that day's session; however, if the session takes an unexpected turn, I may need to improvise, ask you for certain items such as foods, or do without such aids for that day.
-However, when I am in a child’s home, I may get a better sense of the vocabulary and language that is necessary for daily communication.
-Additionally, I may be better able to determine appropriate and functional goals.
+- Materials for Therapy: When you come to my office, Miss Emily will generally have all the materials needed for that day's session at my fingertips, or can print them if needed.
+When therapy is provided in your home, Miss Emily will bring whatever she anticipates needing for that day's session; however, if the session takes an unexpected turn, she may need to improvise and/or use your family's items (if that's ok with you), which has its own set of associated pros and cons.
+However, when we are in your home, Miss Emily may get a better sense of the vocabulary and language that is necessary for daily communication in your world.
+Additionally, she may be better able to determine appropriate and functional goals.

 So, therapy at home or in my office?
 There’s no black or white answer here.
 There are many variables to consider when deciding whether your child should receive his/her therapy services in your home or in my office.
-I strongly encourage we chat about your specific situation to determine what is the best fit for your family.
+Miss Emily is happy to chat with your about your specific situation to determine what the best fit for your family might be.

 What do you charge for therapy?

 Please contact Emily to discuss rates for your specific situation.
-Office rates start at $95/hour and home visits start at $125/hour, based on your location and needs.
+Office rates start at $110/hour and home visits start at $150/hour, based on your location and needs.

 Occasionally, "scholarships" with discounted rates are offered based on a client's need and financial status.